Donny: Through The Years

 For five decades, Donny Osmond has been making a difference in people’s lives.
 He has continually proven himself to be not only a critically acclaimed singer and songwriter, but also a compassionate humanitarian, a man of principle and faith, and most importantly a good son, husband and father.

-Donny and Debbie, his wife of 36 years, have five children and seven grandchildren.
+Donny and Debbie, his wife of 36 years, have five children and eight grandchildren.